A Crank-Nicolson type minimization scheme for a hyperbolic free boundary problem

-We understand that $u$ satisfies the wave equation where $u>0$, and that $u$ is harmonic when $u<0.$ It can be formally shown that, in the energy-preserving regime, solutions fulfill the following free boundary condition:
+We observe that $u$ satisfies the wave equation where $u>0$, and that $u$ is harmonic when $u<0.$ It can be formally shown that, in the energy-preserving regime, solutions fulfill the following free boundary condition:

 This kind of problem is a natural prototype for explaining phenomena involving oscillations in the presence of an obstacle, e.g., an elastic string hitting a desk or soap bubbles moving atop water.
 However, due to the lack of rigorous mathematical results for hyperbolic free boundary problems, numerical studies of this problem are very limited.
+On the other hand, interesting results have been already obtained for first-order hyperbolic free boundary problems, see, e.g., \cite{[CCF]} for the analysis of a model of tumor growth, or \cite{[IL]} for the analysis of wave-structure interactions.

 In this paper, we propose a numerical scheme with good energy conservation properties and provide its theoretical background at least in the case of space dimension 1.
 We remark that similar types of problems have been treated in \cite{[KO]}, \cite{[YOSO]}, \cite{[Kikuchi]} \cite{[G-S]}, and that the recent paper \cite{[O4]} has established a precise mathematical formulation.
-These papers revealed that the discrete Morse flow (also known as minimizing movements), a method based on time-discretized functionals, is an effective tool for this type of problem.
+These papers revealed that the discrete Morse flow (also known as minimizing movements), a variational method based on time-discretized functionals, is an effective tool not only for problems of elliptic and parabolic type but also in the hyperbolic setting.

 We now briefly review those previous results.
 Kikuchi and Omata \cite{[KO]} studied the problem in the one-dimensional domain $\Omega = (0, \infty)$.
 They showed the existence and uniqueness of a strong solution $u \in C^2 (\Omega \times (0, \infty) \cap \{u>0\})$, the regularity of its free boundary $\partial \{u>0\}$ and the well-posedness of the problem under suitable compatibility conditions.
-Yoshiuchi et al. \cite{[YOSO]} addressed a similar problem to Problem \ref{main_problem} including a damping term $\alpha u_t$.
+Yoshiuchi et al. \cite{[YOSO]} addressed a similar problem to Problem \ref{prob} including a damping term $\alpha u_t$.
 Using the discrete Morse flow, they derived an energy estimate for approximate solutions, and provided numerical results.
 The following problem, stated here without initial and boundary conditions, has been treated by Kikuchi in \cite{[Kikuchi]}: